 If following the second review meeting there is further deterioration in the absence record or specific absence targets are breached within the relevant period, the employer should convene a further review meeting.
 The letter advising the employee of the further review meeting should state that one possible outcome of the review meeting is the dismissal of the employee on grounds of capability.
 Given that dismissal is a potential outcome the employee should be advised in the invite letter of his or her right to be accompanied by a colleague or trade union representative.
-It should also set out details of the employees absence and summarise or enclose any medical evidence which the employer is relying on.
+It should also set out details of the employeer is relying on.
 For full details of an employee's right to be accompanied see 11.5 Disciplinary hearing.